Our Esteemed Board & Staff Members

 She discovered the Hanford Multicultural Theater Company through their annual Monologue Slam; she was delighted to meet so many new and wonderful people in the area who shared her passions.
 When she learned that the company needed a grant writer, she jumped at the chance to help out and put her writing skills to good use.
 Above all, Maggie wants to help the performing arts flourish in the central valley, and will continue to do so in Long Beach.

 Julio Gonzalez Jr.

 We are always open to new board members.
-We are currently assembling a board of directors.
 If interested, contact us and we'll send you information on how you can be a part of our cause! 🙂